OpenZeppelin/crafty/README.md

 ### Contracts deployment
 Once the connection to a node has been setup, the contracts can be deployed using:

+`$ npm run deploy -- local`

+or

-`$ npm run deploy --network ropsten`
+`$ npm run deploy -- ropsten`

 During deployment, the addresses of all deployed contracts will be printed.
 These should be used to create the configuration file for the app, which is stored in `app/src/store/config.json`.
-Do not commit this file, since it contains configuration info specific to a deployment.
 A sample config file exists in [`app/src/store/config.example.json`](https://github.com/zeppelinos/crafty/tree/master/app/src/store/config.example.json).

 ### Back-end